by Insignia Digital

 It‘s the Era of Netflix and we’re just living in it.
 Netflix for seniors?
 Yes, here’s why your elderly loved one should have Netflix!
 Let’s face it, the traditional senior tv that we all know isn’t exactly prime entertainment.
 Our seniors deserve better entertainment choices.
 Everyone love’s good entertainment accompanied by a comfy couch.
 For those of you who don’t know, Netflix is a media-services provider, that streams countless shows and movies.
 For many, it is a life-altering platform, inducing daily life with a sprinkle of amusement and enjoyment.
 It’s appropriate for people of all age groups, with adult shows, teenage shows, and also content for children.

-However, when it comes to seniors tv, they are often relegated to local channels.
+However, when it comes to senior tv, they are often relegated to local channels.
 They can become overwhelmed by news or let down by less than stellar entertainment.
 This is where Netflix really shines.
 The user interface is extremely easy to use.
 Even the less techy seniors in your life can launch it, search for the content they want, and enjoy a leisurely activity.

 A Lot of Time in Seniors hands